Table Mountain Hike South Africa: Route Guide

 Contour Path distance: Variable 6–8 mi circuiting Table Mountain at ≈ 1,800 ft contour

-While not a true Table-top ascent, Lion’s Head is stitched into the broader network of Table Mountain hiking trails and offers 360-degree sunset spectacles over Cape Town and the Atlantic surf.
-A well-graded spiral leads walkers to chain-protected rock steps near the summit; less confident hikers can take an easier ladder bypass.
-Just below, the contour path circumnavigates the mountain, connecting boulders parking, Pipe Track, Skeleton Gorge, and Platteklip Gorge trailheads—perfect for those who want an easy walk with constant great views without committing to a full summit ascent.
+While not a true Table-top ascent, Lion’s Head is stitched into the broader network of Table Mountain hiking trails and offers 360-degree breathtaking views over Cape Town and the Atlantic surf.
+A well-graded spiral leads walkers to chain-protected rock steps near the highest point; less confident hikers can take an easier ladder bypass.
+Just below, the contour path circumnavigates the mountain, connecting boulders parking, Pipe Track, Skeleton Gorge, and Platteklip Gorge trailheads, perfect for those who want an easy walk with constant great views without committing to a full summit ascent.

 Nursery Ravine